MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks.md

 uid: microsoft.quantum.how-to.notebooks
 ---

-# Run Azure Quantum Notebooks in a workspace
+# Run Azure Quantum notebooks in a workspace

 Learn how to run Q# or Python in a Jupyter notebook directly in a workspace in Azure Quantum.